reidjs/react-firebase-input/README.md

 - FirebaseInput props
   - dbRef: reference to firebase realtime database
   - refKey: specific key in the reference object
+  - callback (optional): function that is called with the error result, or no params on success

 ```jsx
 import React from 'react'